Dear Missionary Friend,

 May the grace and peace of the Holy Spirit be with us forever!

-The Missionary Servants of the Most Blessed Trinity are celebrating our 100th anniversary as a Power for Good.
+The Missionary Servants of the Most Blessed Trinity are celebrating our 100th anniversary as a religious congregation – a Power for Good!

 We were founded by a Vincentian priest, Father Thomas A. Judge and Mother Boniface Keasey.
 During the early 1900’s, Father Judge formed a group of lay people to be missionaries in their everyday lives, reaching out to those whose faith was at risk, initially among immigrant Italians.
 Later he was assigned to Alabama, and many followed him to help start a mission.
-Among the volunteers was a young woman, Louise Margaret Keasey, a school teacher from Butler, Pennsylvania, who at the age of thirty-one felt called to teach in their new mission school in Phenix City, Alabama.
+Among the volunteers was a young woman, Margaret Louise Keasey, a school teacher from Butler, Pennsylvania, who at the age of thirty-one felt called to teach in their new mission school in Phenix City, Alabama.
 Some of the volunteers, both men and women, soon felt called to stay and form religious communities.
-The women incorporated in 1918 and chose the name Missionary Servants of the Most Blessed Trinity.
-“Lulu” Keasey became the first General Custodian of the new sisters’ community and received the name Mother Mary Boniface of the Sacred Heart.
+On February 2, 1918, Margaret Louise Keasey and several others signed a document which marked our legal incorporation in the state of Alabama.
+The incorporation allowed us to purchase property which we needed for ministry, offices, and residence.
+The women chose the name Missionary Servants of the Most Blessed Trinity.
+Lou became the first General Custodian of the new sisters’ community and received the name Mother Mary Boniface of the Sacred Heart.

 With deep gratitude in the Trinity,